HenryTabima/rails-setup/CONTRIBUTING.md

 ### Add documentation for common Rails related libraries

 You could bring here documentation from another project that usually dont have their own documentation website or maybe their website is not friendly enough.

+### Enhancing the website

+If you have cool ideas to imporve the look and feel of the index or any other page, please raise an issue explaining what do you have in mind.

 ## Roadmap